Stewart Bell Jr. Archives

-We have a special 3-part series designed to educate the public on different ways to use library services in March titled Exploring the Library.
-These virtual sessions will be offered through Zoom with registration required and are ideal for new, prospective, and current users of all library system locations – Bowman Library, Clarke County Library, and Handley Library.
+We held a special series designed to educate the public on different ways to use library services in March titled Exploring the Library.
+These virtual sessions offered through Zoom were ideal for new, prospective, and current users of all library system locations – Bowman Library, Clarke County Library, and Handley Library.

-Topics include tips and tricks on using the online catalog to access materials and online content, hidden treasures on the library website, and a deep-dive session exploring the 24/7 Digital Library.
-Sessions run March 10, 17, and 24 at 7PM.
-Program descriptions are below with ways to register.
+Topics included tips and tricks on using the online catalog to access materials and online content, hidden treasures on the library website, and a deep-dive session exploring the 24/7 Digital Library.
+To view video of the recorded programs see below.